Dangerous Highways and Roads Across Washington State

 2. Interstate 90 (I-90)

 I-90 crosses the state from Seattle to Idaho, passing through mountain terrain and long rural stretches.
-High speeds, weather-related hazards, and limited services in remote areas contribute to severe crashes, particularly during winter months.
+High speeds, weather-related hazards, and limited services in remote areas contribute to severe crashes, particularly during the winter months.

 3. U.S. Route 2 (US-2)